shirsbrunner/shirsbrunner.github.io/src/index.md

 ---

 ## Hi there
-Thanks for visiting my little log of experiments & things "design" that I sometimes do (and maybe see) and feel like sharing.
+Thanks for visiting this little log of experiments & things mainly related to "design" that I feel like sharing.

 Cheers, Simon